scalameta/metals/docs/build-tools/mill.md

 Remember to replace the `VERSION` with your mill version.

-After adding the line you should be able to generate Bloop config files needed to work with Metals using the below command:
+After adding the line you should be able to generate the Bloop config files needed to work with Metals using the below command:

 `mill mill.contrib.Bloop/install`

-Afterwards just can just open Metals and start working on your code.
+Afterwards, you can just open Metals and start working on your code.